SCLOrkHub/SCLOrkTools/README.md

-# SCLOrkUI
+# SCLOrkTools Quark
-GUI objects for use in the Santa Clara University Laptop Orchestra
+SuperCollider software tools for use in the Santa Clara University Laptop Orchestra